 Summary of course

-This programme provides practical hands on training in music production areas, focusing on recording studio and computer music systems and programming software, such as Native Instruments, Pro Tools and Logic Pro .
+This programme provides practical hands on training in music production and performance areas, including live events, professional development, instrumental skills, session playing, the Music business, recording studio and computer music systems and programming software, such as Native Instruments, Pro Tools and Logic Pro .

-The course provides a wide theoretical grounding across music and production.
-Students study six modules at each stage for the two year course and will be expected to attend all classes.
-They can make use of evening studio bookings and computer music bookings.
+The course provides a wide theoretical grounding across music performance and production.
+Students study units at level 4 (HNC) and 5 (HND) and will be expected to attend all classes.
+They can make use of evening reheearsal booths, venue, studio bookings and computer music bookings.
 Students will be expected to complete research outside timetabled class times, writing reports or essays to accompany practical work.

 Special course features:

 - HND's can be topped up to degree levle 6 at a number of universities

 The units you will study are likely to include:

 - Marketing & Promotion for Musicians